Developing Engaging Characters

 This means working on their dialogue.
 You should try to examine how your character talks.
 What kind of vernacular do they use, if any?
 Are they calm and measured in their speech?
 Or snappy and fraught?
 Your previous analysis should reveal what kind of temperament and personality your character has, which should then inform their tone of voice.

 Practice writing dialogue as your chosen character by creating lines of speech they’d typically use.
 I like to do this in a Google Sheet, but you could use whatever software you like.
 For each character, spend time writing out different types of greetings and goodbyes.
-Consider unique or interesting sayings or vocabulary choices they might make.
-Write out some different dialogue lines for different scenarios, to gain a deeper understanding of who they are.

 Remember to consider their personalities and driving emotions.
 How would they respond to attackers, for example?
 What about someone who wanted a favour?
 How would they apologise to someone they cared about?
 Create dialogue for situations such as these to really establish and develop their reactions.
 You can go back and refine this as you get to know your character even better.